jbearce/new-site/docs/git.md

 When a commit is in relation to a specific issue, that issue should be mentioned after a semicolon at the end of the message, with either "Address" or "Close" prefixing it.
 "Address" should be used if the commit partially addresses an issue, but doesn't completely solve it.
 "Close" should be used if the commit completely addresses all aspects of the issue.

 If a commit requires more details than a single line, do so by adding two line breaks after the message, then entering any additional required information.
-This can be useful if the way something was implemented was less than ideal, confusing, or unclear, as additional the additional information can allow you to explain your rationnel.
+This can be useful if the way something was implemented was less than ideal, confusing, or unclear, as additional the additional information can allow you to explain your rationale.

 Some examples appear below.